Ojifu/docker-challenge-template/README.md

 ### Conclusion

 The dynamic Node.js application was successfully dockerized, and the endpoints were correctly exposed and accessible through NGINX.
 The Docker Compose tool used both services .
 All steps and outcomes were documented and validated and the repository's URL was submitted along with the required documentation on D2L.

+## Challenge 3 Walkthrough: Full Stack Application Integration with Docker

+### Getting Started

+- I thoroughly went through the Dockerfiles and `nginx.conf` provided a got a clear understanding of the service changes required.

+### Crafting the Docker Compose

+- With insights in hand, I crafted a `docker-compose.yml` file specialized to bridge our Nginx web server, Node.js API, and MariaDB database services.

+### Overcoming Docker Setup Challenges

+- Setting up Docker revealed conflicts and misconfigurations, leading to a cycle of testing, debugging, and revising.

+### Refinement and Execution

+- After tweaking environment variables and ensuring proper path configurations as the main problem as well as setting up database information, I executed `docker-compose up --build`.
+This step was crucial for rebuilding the Docker environment from scratch, ensuring a clean state free of prior conflicts.

+### Launch and Verification

+- Post-rebuild, the successful launch was confirmed by accessing `localhost:8080/api/books` and `localhost:8080/api/books/1`, which served the anticipated data responses.

+### Documentation and Evidence

+- I concluded by capturing terminal screenshots and browser results, thoroughly documenting the successful execution of Challenge 3 for submission.

+## Challenge 4 Walkthrough: Scaling Up Node Services with Docker

+I copied the challenge 3 folder in order to start challenge 4.
+I just researched the commands needed to do this step.

+### Confirming Single Instance Operation

+- Started by confirming the single `node-service` instance via GET requests to `http://localhost:8080/api/stats`, noting the consistent hostname in responses.

+### Scaling Up the Service

+- Researched and implemented the Docker Compose command to scale the `node-service`.
+- Executed `docker-compose up -d --scale node-service=3` to initiate three instances of `node-service`.

+### Observing Load Distribution

+- Post-scaling, varied hostnames in the `api/stats` endpoint responses indicated successful load distribution across multiple instances.

+### Validation and Documentation

+- Confirmed the active instances by executing `docker-compose ps`, showcasing all three running instances.
+- Conducted repetitive system testing to demonstrate effective load-balancing.

+### Evidence of Success

+- Documented the entire process with terminal screenshots and results, finishing the challenge.